Justin-Insight/mymindteam.com/content/resources/faqs.md

   questions:
     - question: ADHD
       answer: >-
-        a neurodivergent condition that affects many executive functions.
+        A neurodivergent condition that affects many executive functions.
 An inability to concentrate and/or remain still, forgetfulness and poor time management are all common symptoms of ADHD.
     - question: Autism
       answer: >-
-        a neurodivergent condition that affects sensory processing, communication, and other cognitive/behavioral functions.
+        A neurodivergent condition that affects sensory processing, communication, and other cognitive/behavioral functions.
     - question: Dyscalculia
       answer: >-
-        a neurodivergent condition that affects one’s ability to understand and perform various math-related functions.
+        A neurodivergent condition that affects one’s ability to understand and perform various math-related functions.
 Individuals with dyscalculia may struggle to read numbers and mathematical symbols (i.e. +, -, x), perform math equations and/or understand maps and other spatial layouts.
     - question: Dyslexia
       answer: >-
-        a neurodivergent condition that affects one’s ability to understand and perform various reading-related functions.
+        A neurodivergent condition that affects one’s ability to understand and perform various reading-related functions.
 Individuals with dyslexia may mix up similarly-spelled words (i.e. bot vs. bat), struggle with reading and/or have to read sections of text multiple times before understanding them.
     - question: Dysgraphia
       answer: >-
-        a neurodivergent condition that affects one’s ability to understand and perform various writing-related functions.
+        A neurodivergent condition that affects one’s ability to understand and perform various writing-related functions.
 Individuals with dysgraphia tend to struggle with physical writing, forming letters and numbers, spelling and other fine-motor skills.
     - question: Neurodivergent
       answer: >-
-        a mind with neural differences (in comparison to what is considered “typical”) that impact various cognitive functions, behaviors and emotions.
+        A mind with neural differences (in comparison to what is considered “typical”) that impact various cognitive functions, behaviors and emotions.

         Neurodivergent individuals may experience difficulties communicating,
         learning and thriving in typical home, school and work environments because of these neural differences.

         Diagnosable neurodivergent conditions include autism, ADHD, dyslexia,